European rabbit: In the British Isles

 The European rabbit is widespread in Great Britain, Ireland, and most other islands, except for Isles of Scilly, Rùm, Tiree, and some small Scottish islands, such as Gunna, Sanday, and most of the Treshnish Isles.
-It was likely first brought to Britain by the Normans after the 1066 conquest of England, as no pre-Norman British allusions to the animal have been found.
-The rabbit was nonetheless scarce or absent throughout most of England a short time afterwards, as warrens are not mentioned in the Domesday Book or any other 11th–century documents.
+One prominent theory is that the rabbit was first brought to Britain by the Normans after the 1066 conquest of England, as no pre-Norman British artistic or literary references to the animal are known.
+However, physical remains of rabbits have been found dating from the Roman conquest of Britain in the first century CE, indicating that Romans did introduce rabbits to the island, though likely not in great numbers.
+The rabbit was nonetheless scarce or absent throughout most of England following the Norman conquest, as warrens are not mentioned in the Domesday Book or any other 11th–century documents.
 Rabbits became well known, but not necessarily accepted members of British fauna between the 12th and 13th centuries.
-The first real evidence of their presence is a number of bones from the midden of Rayleigh Castle, which was occupied from the 11th–13th centuries.
-The first references to rabbits in Ireland occur roughly at the same time as English ones, thus indicating another Norman introduction.
+Evidence of their presence is found in a number of bones from the midden of Rayleigh Castle, which was occupied from the 11th–13th centuries.
+The first references to rabbits in Ireland occur roughly at the same time as English ones, thus indicating Norman introduction.
 They had become plentiful, probably at a local level, by the 13th century, as indicated by an inquisition of Lundy Island made in 1274 describing how 2,000 rabbits were caught annually.
 Subsequent allusions in official documents became more frequent, with the species later becoming an important food item at feasts.

 Truly wild populations increased slowly, primarily in the coastal areas and lowland heaths of Breckland and Norfolk.
 There were notable population increases after 1750, when changes in agricultural practices created favourable habitats, and increasing interest in game management resulted in intensive predator control campaigns.
 Although now common in the Scottish lowlands, the species was little known in Scotland before the 19th century.
 Until then, it was confined to portions of the Edinburgh district at least as far back as the 16th century, certain islands and the coastal sand dunes of the Scottish mainland.
 Although unknown in Caithness in 1743, the species became well established there by 1793.

-Myxomatosis entered Britain from France in 1953, and reached Ireland by 1954, prompting the Royal Society for the Protection of Birds to set up "mercy squads" meant to euthanize myxomatous rabbits.
+The infectious disease myxomatosis entered Britain from France in 1953, and reached Ireland by 1954, prompting the Royal Society for the Protection of Birds to set up "mercy squads" meant to euthanize myxomatous rabbits.
 Major myxomatosis outbreaks still occur in Britain, peaking twice annually: in spring and especially in late summer or autumn, though immunity has reduced the mortality rate from 99% to 5–33%.

-Between 1996 and 2018, rabbit numbers fell by 88% in the east Midlands of England, 83% in Scotland, and 43% across the whole of the UK.
-As of 2021, populations continued to fall.
-Efforts have been made in these regions to encourage the preservation and development of safe rabbit habitats, as several native species depend on rabbits' grazing habits.
-These include purple milk vetch, rare spring sedge, spring speedwell, prostrate perennial knawel, caterpillars of the lunar yellow underwing, stone-curlews, and the large blue butterfly.
+Between 1996 and 2018, rabbit numbers fell by 88% in the east Midlands of England, 83% in Scotland, and 64% across the whole of the UK.
+Efforts have been made in these regions to encourage the preservation and development of safe rabbit habitats, as some arable pastures depend on rabbits' grazing habits to remain healthy.